ycpcs/cs320-spring2016/lectures/lecture08.md

 Here is the basic idea of how a request is handled in MVC2:

 1. The request parameters and/or form data is decoded and translated into one or more model objects which form the request.
-This request objects are then sent to a controller.
+These request objects are then sent to a controller.
 2. The controller processes the request and produces one or more model objects as the result of the request.
 3. A view renders the request and result model objects as HTML that is sent back to the client.